 Customers always come back to us!

-The AFP printing department runs day and night, seven days a week.
+The Trioworld printing department runs day and night, seven days a week.
 It only closes for a week at Christmas, which is when maintenance is performed on the machines.
 As Printing and Finishing Manager, Ben Aalderink has led this department for eight years.

 This printing department, which has a total of 35 employees, is unique, he says.
-Firstly, because it is part of AFP.
+Firstly, because it is part of Trioworld.
 ‘We have a somewhat different approach from traditional printers, because we are fairly innovative,’ explains Jochem Sants.
-Jochem has worked at AFP for 12 years and, as Printing and Finishing Coordinator, is Ben’s right-hand man.
+Jochem has worked at Trioworld for 12 years and, as Printing and Finishing Coordinator, is Ben’s right-hand man.
 Both have spent their entire careers in the graphical industry, Jochem working as a desk-top publisher, among other things, while Ben has focused on automation of graphical processes.
 ‘We are always trying to push the limits in terms of quality, productivity and standardisation.’

-At AFP, they work primarily on food packaging.
+At Trioworld, they work primarily on food packaging.
 This therefore means extremely strict hygiene requirements: they are BRC and ISO-certified.
 ‘Our inks and films are food approved, which means they are not harmful to health.’

 Standardisation and measurement